 If your house is out of level it is usually due to the ground settling underneath the blocking or foundation of the house.
 Settling of soils can cause gaps between the foundation supports and/or beams of the house leading to cracks in walls, doors not closing properly or jamming even windows not working properly.
 Floors develop squeaks and creaking noises due to a variety of reasons.
 Serious structural damage can occur, so it is wise to re-level your house as soon as possible.

-House re-leveling is accomplished by getting all metal frames/I-beams level using multiple levelers and/or a water leveler.
+House re-leveling is accomplished by getting all beams, metal frames or I-beams level using multiple levelers and/or a water leveler.
 We also adjust piers, add and/or replace beams and replace damaged/cracked concrete blocks/piers as needed.
 This process is carefully done to equalize the pressure and weight distribution across the metal frames or foundation of the home in order to distribute the load over the entire footprint of the homes support pads.
 We repair cracks in concrete foundation as well.

 Understanding Trailer House Leveling Issues